 My next winter trip to Tasmania included time in Melbourne on the way across, and a stop in Sydney on the way back.
 I only needed the bulky warm gear while in Tasmania, and didn't fancy carrying it with me for all the other parts of the trip.
 It made sense to pack the gear for Tasmania into a small parcel and post it directly to where I would be needing it, then post it home when I no longer needed it.

 Is it safe, you may ask, to send your travel gear through the mail?
 Nobody could guarantee anything 100%, but in over 30 years of sending mail in Australia, nothing I've sent has ever gone missing.
 That includes a lot of parcels containing camping gear or ski boots.
-As long as it is addressed correctly, I would trust a postal service with my mail more than I would trust any airline with checked luggage.
+As long as it is addressed correctly and clearly, I would trust a postal service with my mail more than I would trust an airline with checked luggage.

 Having tried the use of a compression sack and the sending of gear by mail, I can answer my original question with a yes.
 It IS possible to enjoy the freedom of a light-weight carry-on bag and still have bulky warm clothing at your destination.
 At least it has been for me and my requirements, where some of my gear has only been needed at the destination but not while going to and from.
-I'm planning a mail bag for my next winter trip, and look forward to the liberating pleasure of travelling with a small load and yet still having with me everything I really need ... when I need it.
+I now use a mail bag for most interstate winter trips, and enjoy the liberating pleasure of travelling with a small load and yet still having with me everything I really need ... when I need it.